BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 #### Orthologs

 Orthology information is presented at taxon levels corresponding to the least common ancestor taxon for which orthologs are found in Bgee species.
-For the Mus musculus gene [Cdk5](/gene/ENSMUSG00000028969#orthologs) orthologs are found at 10 different taxon levels, each one corresponding to one line in the result table.
+For the Mus musculus gene [Cdk5](/gene/ENSMUSG00000028969#orthologs), orthologs are found at 10 different taxon levels, each one corresponding to one line in the result table.

 ![](../img/doc/gene-search/Fig12_Orthologs.gif#tutoimgborder)

 For this gene the most precise taxon is Murinae and the highest level one is Bilateria.
 At Murinae taxon level, Cdk5 has one ortholog gene (column *Gene(s)*) coming from one species (column *Species with orthologs*).
 Clicking on the *See details* column allows you to see details of species and genes.
-At Murinae level the only orthologous gene is Cdk5 (ENSRNOG00000008017) from _Rattus norvegicus_.
+At Murinae level, the only orthologous gene is Cdk5 (ENSRNOG00000008017) from _Rattus norvegicus_.

 ![](../img/doc/gene-search/Fig13_orthologs-tab-explanation.png#tutoimgborder)